xiaodaigh/wsumm/README.md

  # wsumm

- Wrapper functions to make my gorilla/websocket's WriteMessage be blocking if another function was running it
+Wrapper functions to make gorilla/websocket's Write*Functions* i.e. WriteMessage and WriteJSON be blocking if another Write*function* of the same channel is being run.

 # Installation
 In command line